-Visual Fine Arts Summer Camp teachers include a National Award Winning Claymation Animator, an Award Winning Visual Arts Teachers …and of course “Mark Kistler” from Public Television’s Emmy Award winning “Imagination Station”!
+Our Visual and Performing Fine Arts Summer Camp teachers include National Award Winning Claymation Animators, Visual Arts Teachers, Musical Theater Directors, Singing and Music Performers, Puppeteering Creators …and of course “Mark Kistler” from Public Television’s Emmy Award winning “Imagination Station”!

-Mark Kistler’s Full-Day Visual Fine Arts Summer Camp will be Monday through Friday, 9am-4pm for ages 6-16.
-ALL CAMPERS will have the thrill of experiencing ALL classes including…Claymation/ Puppetry Stop Motion Animation, Cartooning, Musical Theater, Drama, Voice, Dance (jazz, modern, street hip-hop), Drawing in 3-D, and 3-D Pop-up Art.
+Mark Kistler’s Full-Day Visual and Performing Fine Arts Summer Camp will be Monday through Friday, 9am-4pm for ages 6-16.
+ALL CAMPERS will have the thrill of experiencing ALL classes including…Claymation, Puppetry, Cartooning, Singing, Music, Drama, and Drawing in 3-D.

-Over the past two decades, Mark Kistler has taught millions of children how to draw in 3-D at over 7000 school assembly workshops and summer camps around the world, including Australia, Germany, England, Scotland, Mexico and the United States.
+Over the past four decades, Mark Kistler has taught millions of children how to draw in 3-D at over 4000 school assembly workshops and summer camps around the world, including Australia, Germany, England, Scotland, Mexico and the United States.